techidaily/site-screen-mirror/source/_posts/in-2024-process-of-screen-sharing-realme-c67-5g-to-pc-detailed-steps-drfone-by-drfone-android.md

 - •Chromecast is also compatible with IOS mobile devices and tablets – A lot of persons find this feature very hand since they have IOS devices.
 No need to worry as these devices are fully compatible with Chromecast.
 - • You can cast a website to your TV from a laptop or mobile device – Advanced features of Chromecast allows easy casting of webpages to your laptop or even a television from a mobile device.

-## Full Guide on Mirroring Your Realme C67 5G to Your PC/Mac

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Full Guide on Mirroring Your Realme C67 5G to Your PC/Mac

 ## 1.Why People Want to Mirror Their Android to PC?